gwleuverink/bundle/docs/integrations/laravel.md

 ## Usage in plain Laravel

-When using Bundle in your SSR Blade views, you may push/prepend `<x-bundle />` to a stack.
+When using Bundle in your Blade views, you may push/prepend `<x-bundle />` to a stack.

+Please refer to the [Laravel documentation](https://laravel.com/docs/10.x/blade#stacks){:target="\_blank"} for more information about using stacks.

 ```html
 @stack('scripts')